 Mouth ulcers often go away on their own without treatment.
 If they become painful, your doctor or dentist may prescribe an antimicrobial mouthwash or ointment to reduce your discomfort.

 If your condition is the result of a more serious infection, seek medical attention to receive the best treatment.

-Genital ulcers are sores that develop on genital areas, including the penis, vagina, anus or surrounding areas.
-They are usually caused by sexually transmitted infections (STIs), but genital ulcers can also be triggered by trauma, inflammatory diseases, or allergic reactions to skin care products.
+Genital ulcers are sores that develop on genital areas, including the penis, vagina, anus, or surrounding areas.
+They are usually caused by sexually transmitted infections (STIs), but genital ulcers can also be triggered by trauma, inflammatory diseases, or even,